Considerations for Best Results

 - Do not use any other applications, unless directed by your Instructor.
 You may wish to write longer essay answers in a plain text editor.
 Although using a text editor gives you a backup copy, switching between applications or leaving Bb alone (for 3 hours) could cause problems or log you out of the test.
 Bb times out after 3 hours of inactivity.
 Typing an answer in a text box does not count as activity.
 Clicking a Save button will reset the 3-hour Bb clock, but not your dial-up ISP clock.

 - Start ASAP.
 If you have a time frame given by your instructor, begin as soon as possible.
 If you have a technical problem, you are more likely to have time to find a solution.
 Waiting until the final hour of the final day of the appointed time may be your ticket to serious problems.

 Taking the Exam

 - To enter the exam, click the link once and wait.
 Sometimes it takes a while to load the exam.
-If you click twice, you will get a message saying you already took the exam and will not be able to begin.
+If you click twice, you can get a message saying you already took the exam and will not be able to begin.
 Wait for the page to load completely before starting the exam.